Looks Like Anthony Scaramucci Used 'Game Of Thrones' To Bash Trump

-It seems The Mooch is finally learning art of subtly throwing shade.
+It seems The Mooch is finally learning the art of subtly throwing shade.

 On Sunday night, not long after the Season 7 finale of “Game of Thrones” aired, Anthony Scaramucci may have subtweeted President Donald Trump by posting a Jon Snow quote about the importance of honesty.

-In the Season 7 finale of “Game of Thrones,” Cersei Lannister (Lena Headey) attempted to strike a deal with Jon Snow (Kit Harington) in which she offered up her troops in the war against the Night King as long as Jon Snow didn’t take sides in the Lannister/Targaryen war.
+In the Season 7 finale of “Game of Thrones,” Cersei Lannister (Lena Headey) initially agrees to accept a proffered truce for the duration of the war against the Night King, but only on the condition that Jon Snow (Kit Harington) doesn’t take sides in the Lannister/Targaryen war that is sure to follow.

 Instead of lying to Cersei and agreeing to her terms, Jon is forthright and rejects the offer, telling her that he has already bent a knee to Daenerys Targaryen (Emilia Clake).
 This upsets Cersei and she rescinds her offer.

-Note: CORRECTION: This article previously mischaracterized the terms of the negotiations in the plot of “Game of Thrones.”
-Cersei wasn’t offering to send her armies under the originally proposed terms of the truce.